nawfelsekrafi/Order-summary-component/README.md

 ### Useful resources

-- [Working with a Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) - This helped me reduce the working time .
-I really liked this pattern and will use it going forward in all my projects.
+- [Working with a Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) - This helped me reduce the working time.
+I really liked this pattern and i will use it going forward in all my projects.
 - [markdownlint : Markdown Preview](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) - This is an amazing extention which helped me Preview Md files.
 I'd recommend it to anyone still learning this concept.

 ## Author